What a First-Time Home Buyer in Karachi Should Do First

 Settled neighbourhoods such as Gulshan-e-Iqbal and Gulistan-e-Johar give first buyers mature infrastructure, reliable water and transport, schools within reach, and a resale market that already exists.
 Newer corridors such as Scheme 33 offer more space and lower entry points, with the trade-off that some services are still maturing.

 Match the area to your actual routine, not to a brochure.
 Weigh the daily commute, the distance to family and schools, and how easily the flat would rent or resell if your plans change.
-For buyers drawn to Gulistan-e-Johar, a development like Saima Elite Enclave sits inside that established grid; in Scheme 33, Tulip Comforts is among the pre-launch options first buyers tend to compare.
+For buyers drawn to Gulistan-e-Johar, a development like Saima Elite Enclave sits inside that established grid; in Scheme 33, Tulip Comfort is among the pre-launch options first buyers tend to compare.
 Treat both as starting points for a conversation, not a decision made off a render.

 What to check before you sign